Italian Village Installs Speed Cameras, Records 58,000 Infractions In 2 Weeks

 "It's really madness, considering that we have inhabitants who regularly move within the village and cross the road," Pieve di Teco Mayor Alessandro Alessandri told ANSA, according to a BBC translation.

-A highway runs through the center of Acquetico, based on Google Maps.
+A highway runs through the center of Acquetico, according to Google Maps.

 "We hope that these speed gauges can be an effective deterrent to motorists and that they can benefit the citizens of Acquetico, because you do not want to make cash with the fines, but it is necessary to protect people's safety," the mayor told the news agency, according to BBC.

-Alessandri said there are a few reasons why people looking to speed have chosen to take the road through Acquetico, according to The Local Italy:
+Alessandri said there are a few reasons that people looking to speed have chosen to take the road through Acquetico, according to The Local Italy:

 "Alessandri said the problem was that, with three main routes connecting the neighbouring Piedmont region to Italy's northern coast, the route through Acquetico was the best for those looking to avoid speed bumps, cameras, or tolls.